AutonomyLab/autonomy_hri/autonomy_human/README.md

 ### Notes on `demo_usbcam.launch` file

 To launch this you need to install ROS packages [usb_cam](http://wiki.ros.org/usb_cam) and [image_pipeline](http://wiki.ros.org/image_pipeline).
 For groovy you can `sudo aptitude install ros-groovy-usb-cam ros-groovy-image-pipeline`.
-You may also need to modify the camera parameters for `usb_cam` for your particular camera.
+You may also need to modify `usb_cam`'s camera parameters for your particular camera.

 ### References